Blue box: Blue boxing

-The user now stops playing the tone.
-The remote exchange interprets this loss of tone to mean the exchange's tandem is attempting to place another call.
-It responds by dropping its tone and then playing the flash to indicate it is ready to accept routing tones.
-Once the far end sends the supervision flash, the user uses the blue box to send a "Key Pulse" or "KP", the tone that starts a routing digit sequence, followed by either a telephone number or one of the numerous special codes that were used internally by the telephone company, then finished with a "Start" tone, "ST".
-At this point, the far end of the connection would route the call the way it was told, while the user's local exchange would presume the call was still ringing at the original number.
+The caller would then stop playing the tone, which the exchange would interpret to mean the exchange's tandem was attempting to place another call.
+It responded by dropping its tone and then playing the flash to indicate it was ready to accept routing tones.
+Once the called end sent the supervision flash, the caller used the blue box to send a "Key Pulse" or "KP", the tone that starts a routing digit sequence, followed by either a telephone number or one of the numerous special codes that were used internally by the telephone company, then finished with a "Start" tone, "ST".
+At this point, the called end of the connection would route the call the way it was told, while the caller's local exchange would act as if the call was still ringing at the original number.

 Countermeasures

 Blue boxing remained rare until the early 1970s when the required systems began to drop in cost and the concept began to be more widely known.
 At the time, phreakers felt there was nothing Bell Telephone could do to stop blue boxing because it would require Bell to upgrade all their hardware.

 For the immediate term, Bell responded with a number of blue box detection and law enforcement countermeasures.
 Armed with records of all long-distance calls made, kept by both mechanical switching systems and newer electronic switching systems, including calls to toll-free telephone numbers which did not appear on customer bills, telephone security employees began examining those records looking for suspicious patterns of activity.
 For instance, at the time, calls to long-distance information, while answered, deliberately did not return the electrical "off hook" signal indicating that they had been answered.
 When an information call was diverted to another number that answered, the billing equipment would log that event.
-Billing computers processing the logs and would generate lists of calls to information that were answered.
-In the early days, the lists were probably intended to detect equipment malfunctions, but the follow up investigation did lead to blue box users.
+Billing computers processed the logs and generated lists of calls to information that had been answered with an off-hook tone.
+In the early days, the lists were probably intended to detect equipment malfunctions, but the follow-up investigation did lead to blue box users.
 After the toll free "800" service was inaugurated, the billing computers were also programmed to generate lists of lengthy calls to toll free numbers.
-While many of these calls were legitimate, telephone security employees would examine the lists for irregularities and follow up.
+While many of these calls were legitimate, telephone security employees would examine the lists and follow up irregularities.

 In this case, filters could be installed on those lines to block the blue box.
 Bell also would wiretap the affected lines.
 In one 1975 case, the Pacific Telephone Company targeted one defendant's line with the following equipment: